Meetings & Events

 OCCA Legislative Summit

 The OCCA Legislative Summit takes place during full-session years (odd years).
-The next Summit will take place on Friday, April 16, 2021, in a virtual format due to the COVID-19 pandemic.
-Click here to register!
+The next Legislative Summit will take place in April 2023.

 Oregon Executive Leadership Academy